Summer Bummer: A Young Camper's $142,938 Snakebite

 The helicopter flight transported Oakley 80 miles from a school parking lot just outside the forest to St. Vincent Evansville hospital in Indiana, where she received four vials of antivenin.
 She was then transferred to Riley Hospital for Children in Indianapolis for observation.

-Her parents, Josh Perry and Shelli Yoder, were already in bed that night when they got the call about what happened to Oakley.
+Her parents, Josh Perry and Shelli Yoder, were already in bed that night when they got the call about what had happened to Oakley.
 They jumped in the car and arrived at Riley about two hours before their daughter.
 Once she made it, doctors closely observed her condition, her toe still oozing and bruised.
 By lunchtime, Perry said, physicians reassured the parents that Oakley would be OK.

-"It was a major comfort for me to realize, OK, we're getting the best care possible," said Perry, who is a health care ethics professor at the business school at Indiana University Bloomington.
+"It was a major comfort for me to realize, OK, we're getting the best care possible," said Perry, who is a health care ethics professor at the business school at Indiana University, Bloomington.
 Less than 24 hours after the bite, Oakley left the hospital with her grateful parents.

 Then the bills came.

 Patient: Oakley Yoder, now 10, of Bloomington, Ind.
-Insured through Indiana University Bloomington, where her father and mother work as faculty.
+Insured through Indiana University, Bloomington, where her father and mother work as faculty.

-Total bill: $142,938, including $67,957 for four vials of antivenin. ($55,577.64 was charged for air ambulance transport.)
-The balance included a ground ambulance charge and additional hospital and physician charges, according to the family's insurer IU Health Plans.
+Total bill: $142,938, including $67,957 for four vials of antivenin ($55,577.64 was charged for air ambulance transport).
+The balance included a ground ambulance charge and additional hospital and physician charges, according to the family's insurer, IU Health Plans.

 Service providers: St. Vincent Evansville hospital, part of Ascension, a nonprofit, Catholic health system.
 Riley Hospital for Children, part of Indiana University Health, a nonprofit health system.
 Air Evac Lifeteam, an air ambulance provider.